Bridges & Barriers

 Growing The Program

 This creates new opportunities for the team to continue with our complimentary education and partnership working.
-Involved are: Active Schools Coordinators (ASC), Glasgow City Council (GCC) primary schools; GCC’s Theresa Breslin’s ‘Divided City’ P7 curricular novel; surrounding local authorities (North Ayrshire, North Lanark & East Renfrewshire); Sense Over Sectarianism (especially Communities United program); Youthlink Scotland; and Action On Sectarianism (AOS).
+Involved are: Active Schools Coordinators (ASC), Glasgow City Council (GCC) primary schools; GCC’s Theresa Breslin’s ‘Divided City’ P7 curricular novel; surrounding local authorities (North Ayrshire, North Lanarkshire & East Renfrewshire); Sense Over Sectarianism (especially their Communities United program); Youthlink Scotland; and Action On Sectarianism (AOS).

 The football club has proven to be an excellent vehicle for delivering Bridges and Barriers workshops to young people and adults which has allowed us to instil the club’s values across the entire club.

 Our educational resource packs, which have been approved for use by Education Scotland, have also been accessed by community football clubs across Glasgow and staff have delivered education and training on behalf of Glasgow Life, Glasgow City Council, Street League and the Scottish FA.